Turbo Takeaways

 In most cases, a lender will agree to this arrangement only if they are convinced that you will not be able to make payments.
 This option is fast and saves your lender the hassle of going through a traditional foreclosure.

-The catch here is that if your home sells for less than what you owe, you may still be required to pay the difference.
+The catch here is that if your home sells for less than what you owe, you may still be responsible for the deficiency balance.

 6. See If Your Lender Will Agree to a Short Sale